frntc/SIDKick-pico/README.md

 ### Powering the SKpico

-The SKpico is powered from the C64/C128-mainboard, DO NOT power from USB.
+The SKpico is powered from the C64/C128-mainboard, DO NOT power from USB at the same time!

 <br>

-## Firmware Uploading (interface board)
+## Firmware Uploading

+### Interface Board

 The SKpico-PCBs do not need to be programmed in any way.
 Only the RPi Pico needs to be flashed with the pre-built binaries (available in the release package).